North Carolina Residency

 - Contact information

-In order to be considered for in-state residency status for tuition purposes any student, admitted to and enrolled in a graduate degree program administered by The Graduate School, with an undetermined or nonresident status is required to submit a residency application in order to be considered for re-classification for in-state tuition benefits.
+In order to be considered for in-state residency status for tuition purposes any student admitted to and enrolled in a graduate degree program administered by The Graduate School with nonresident status is required to request a residency reconsideration via the Residency Determination Service in order to be considered for in-state tuition benefits.

-Once granted in-state status for tuition purposes, this status will remain in effect unless the student fails to enroll for longer than a 12-month period.
-Should the student’s residency status change to nonresident, they will need to re-apply in order to be considered for re-classification for in-state tuition benefits.
+Once granted in-state status for tuition purposes, this status will remain in effect unless the student fails to enroll for two consecutive terms (fall/spring only).
+Should the student’s residency status change to nonresident, they will need to request reconsideration in order to be considered for in-state tuition benefits.

 Requirements and Background